 Ames Laboratory's air quality assurance procedure consists of maintaining an exhaust hood inventory, maintaining a radiological material balance, tracking chemicals, and waste collection and management.
 These measures determine if the Laboratory has a source in need of monitoring or permitting, in accordance with IDNR guidance.
-The Laboratory used the COMPLY modeling program to produce the annual NESHAP report (See Appendix B).
+The Laboratory uses EPA's COMPLY modeling program, when necessary, to produce the annual NESHAP report (See Appendix B).

-In 2006, the Laboratory followed its Readiness Review (RR) Procedure for new or significantly modified research activities.
+In 2007, the Laboratory followed its Readiness Review (RR) Procedure for new or significantly modified research activities.
 This procedure is for risk identification, categorization, and ES&H review of activities.
 Another purpose of the RR is to prevent and/or control releases of hazardous materials to the environment.
 It was developed to ensure that an appropriate level of rigor, commensurate to the risk associated with an activity's hazards, is applied to the activity's ES&H review.
-Fifty two readiness reviews were approved in 2006.
+Thirty three readiness reviews were approved in 2007.
 Approved activities are reviewed every five years.